-- The applicant is internally transparent and accountable.
-(Relations between staff, direction, and board; quality of decision-making process) - The applicant maintains relevant institutional relationships with external stakeholders and is seen as credible and legitimate. - The management is able to deal strategically with external pressure and conflicting demands. - The applicant formulated objectives with regard to the position of women and issues of gender equality. - 2.
+- 1. Governance and Integrity - The applicant has a coherent and realistic strategic plan. (review of the quality of formulation of objectives, intended results and indicators; explanation of strategic choices) - The applicant is accountable to and communicates effectively with its primary constituents/ beneficiaries.
+The applicant (management) encourages and supports internal learning and reflection processes. - The applicant is capable of mobilizing sufficient financial resources, and (where relevant) non-material resources from members/ supporters. - The applicant is internally transparent and accountable.
+(Relations between staff, director, and board; quality of decision-making process) - The applicant maintains relevant institutional relationships with external stakeholders and is seen as credible and legitimate. - The management is able to deal strategically with external pressure and conflicting demands. - The applicant formulated objectives with regard to the position of women and issues of gender equality. - 2.
 Procurement and Finance Management - The quality of financial and administrative management is adequate to ensure financial accountability.
 (Budget, funding plan, financial management, financial report) - The organisation maintains annually audited accounts - 3.
 Programme and Project Management - The applicant has an appropriate monitoring and evaluation process (documentation & data collection, involvement of stakeholders, quality of analysis and learning) and uses if for accountability and learning process - The applicant (management) responds adequately to trends and changes in the context and uses up-to-date strategies and knowledge - 4.
 Human Resources - The number, composition and expertise of staff is adequate in view of the applicant's objectives and programmes.